-- Strategy: in response to the global climate emergency, Cory is committed to playing its part in delivering a net zero carbon future.
+- Endorsed the Company's evolving net zero strategy: in response to the global climate emergency, Cory is committed to playing its part in delivering a net zero carbon future.
 In September 2020, the Board endorsed the Company's strategy focused on maximising the efficiency of the Company's waste management and EfW processes, exploring opportunities to deliver low carbon construction for new build projects, and focusing on robust climate governance and transparency.
-Further information about our net zero and sustainability strategies can be found on pages 18-21. - Approved the refreshing of the Company's capex facility: in November 2020, following extensive engagement with its lenders and its major customer, the Western Riverside Waste Authority, the Company refreshed its £50m capex facility.
+Further information about our net zero and sustainability strategies can be found on pages 18-21. - Approved the refinance of the Company's capex facility: in November 2020, following extensive engagement with its lenders and its major customer, the Western Riverside Waste Authority, the Company refreshed its £50m capex facility.
 This facility will be used to fund capital investments necessary to enable Cory to continue to service its customers in the long term.
 For example, by procuring new barges to transport waste down the Thames to the Riverside energy from waste facility.
-Further information about our barge procurement can be found on page 41. - Approved the dividend: meeting shareholder dividend expectations is a high priority as shareholders have clear cash yield expectations from their investment in the Group, which are needed to meet their overall objectives.
-Many of the investors in the funds managed by our shareholders are pension funds (including public sector pension funds) who require regular yield in order to meet their obligations to their members.
+Further information about our barge procurement can be found on page 41. - Approved the dividend: meeting shareholder dividend expectations is a high priority as shareholders have clear cash yield expectations from their investment in the Group, which is needed to meet their funds' overall objectives.
+Many of the investors in the funds managed by our shareholders are pension funds (including public sector pension funds) who require regular cash payments in order to make payments to their pensioners.